IncrementalRefinement/AlgorithmProjects/Proj2/Report/Project2.md

-# Project 2 Shortest Path Algorithm with Heaps

-- Lin Juyi - 3180103721
-- Lu Tian - 3180103740

-// TODO
-1. report 直接打印成 pdf，放到根目录里
-2. target 不需要放
-3. 需要改代码里输入输出的文件路径
+# Proj2

-## 1. Architecture of the Project
+## Architecture of the Project

 We implement this project in Java and use [Maven](https://maven.apache.org/) for project management and building automation.
 As a result, the project is organized in a "Maven" way.
 The implementation of all the Heap is inside "/src/main/java/heap/" the Dijkstra and the performance test code is within the class "algorithm.Dijkstra".
-Also, we adopt the idea of Test Driven Development(TDD), and constructed a set of unit test in "src/test/java" before actual development procedure.
+Also, we adopt the idea of Test Driven Development(TDD), and constructed a set of unit test in "src/test/java" before actual implementation procedure.

-The test data is in "/dataset/".
-And the test result is in "/Results/".
+The test data and the test result is in //TODO.
 You can also run the main method in "algorithm.Dijkstra", relaunch the test and generate the result if you like.

-## 2. Introduction of the Fibonacci Heap
+## Introduction of the Fibonacci Heap

 Fibonacci heap is a data structure for priority queue operations, consisting of a collection of heap-ordered trees.
 It has a better amortized running time than many other priority queue data structures including the binary heap and binomial heap.
 A Fibonacci heap is a collection of trees satisfying the heap property.

-// TODO fib_heap_img1.png 把图片插入
+// TODO fib_heap_img1.png

 In our implementation, the node of the tree is organized in a doubled linked list.
 Each node maintains the value, key and the degree of the current node.
 Also the node also store the pointer to its parent and leftmost child.